gap-actions/run-pkg-tests/README.md

 - `GAP_TESTFILE`:
   - The name of the GAP file to be read for executing the package tests.
   - default: `'tst/testall.g'`
+- `pre-gap`:
+  - Prefix for the `GAP` shell variable used by this action to launch GAP (e.g. setting this to `valgrind --trace-children=yes --leak-check=full` will run GAP through valgrind)'
+  - default: `''`
+- `warnings-as-errors`:
+  - Set to `true` to treat warnings produced when loading the package as errors.
+  - default: `false`

 ### Example